oligamiq/crosstool-ng-pre-build/README.md

 All file is installed in `/x-tools` directory.
 Place the symbolic link for bin in /usr/local/bin.

+## !!
+Caution !!
+Several musl targets are not tested yet and it depends on the gnu toolchain.

 ## compile check
 Compile check is done, but it is not guaranteed to work.
 Compile check on c, c++.